-I swilled the last drops of wine, holding my empty glass up to the eerie glow of the oven light.
+I swilled the last drops of wine, holding my empty glass against the eerie glow of the stove light.
 Lipstick smears and greasy fingerprints marked its once pristine edge.
 I need more pills.
-I paused and racked my brain, parting through the veils of paranoia woven thick over the passing hours.
+I racked my brain, parting through the veils of paranoia woven thick over the passing hours.

 I would hide my pills all over the house: in my shoes, inside sweater pockets, or in between towels.
 Once Kevin knew She was in the house, his back went up and he questioned everything.
 When did you pick it up?
 How many did you take?
-I had learned how to keep Her safe from such interrogation.
+I had learned how to keep Her safe from his interrogations.

-She was in my new favorite spot: the kitchen’s corner cabinet below and to the right of the sink.
-One shelf inside this cupboard ran parallel with the sink, running long and deep to the back of the wall.
+Was She in the corner cabinet below and to the right of the kitchen sink?
+One shelf inside this cupboard ran parallel with the sink’s length, running long and deep to the back of the wall.
 We kept almost nothing on this shelf, as it was too difficult to angle your arm back and retrieve anything.
 This was my Secret Cupboard.

 I peered around the corner of our kitchen, straight across the dining room, and into Kevin’s office where I could make out his shoulder and a portion of the back of his head.
 He was sitting at his desk, bathed in a florescent halo from his computer screen.
 Over the music, I could hear the tappity-tap-tap of his keyboard.
 He was nestled.
 I had to get to Her and find out how much was left.
 She was getting in the habit of disappearing on me way too fast.

+I had to be quick.
 Our cabin is very small.
 Kevin could stride over to the kitchen in ten silent steps.
-I had to be quick.
 I squatted beside the Secret Cupboard’s door, snaking my arm towards the back.
 My fingers clawed at the wood shelf, grasping nothing but air.
 My neck flushed with sweat.
 I was certain I had left Her in here.
 With another frantic thrust backwards my fingers grazed plastic—the thin of the container, and then, the thick of the cap.
-I grabbed, knocking Her over in my panicked lust.
+I seized hold, knocking Her over in my panicked lust.
 Feeling my grip, She rattled with relief.
-Shoving Her into a tea towel, I cradled Her close to my chest.
+Shoving Her into a tea towel, I cradled Her close against my chest.

-I could not count them here.
-If Kevin left his office and moved towards the kitchen, I would not be able to hear him approach with the music playing.
+I couldn’t count them here.
+If Kevin left his office, I wouldn’t be able to hear him with the music playing.
 If I shut off the music, he would be able to hear the spilling of the pills on the counter.
 It was Bedroom or Bust.
-I tiptoed across the main section of our living room and around another corner into our bedroom.
+I tiptoed across the main section of our living room and around another corner into our bedroom, holding Her close.
 I felt a flicker of discomfort, not enough to trip me up, and certainly not a Charley horse to take me down, but there was something treasonous about a wife sneaking away from her husband on feet that did not even touch the ground.

 Step 6: The Counting of the Medication.

-I slipped into our bedroom, coughing over the sound of locking the door behind me.
+I slipped into our bedroom, coughing as I locked the door.
 The tapping of his keyboard rose up through the thin drywall that separated Kevin’s office from our bedroom.
 Hmmm.
 If I could hear him typing, he’d be able to hear the plunking of the pills.
 I selected a new-age radio station on the TV.
 Then I poured the pills onto the bedspread.

 At this point in Our relationship, any plan I came up with began to unravel before I had finished designing it.
 I would rather drink on a deliberately empty stomach than eat dinner with my husband.
 I would rather tiptoe behind a locked door and count pills than meet his eyes over a loving toast.
 She was now the architect, but I still thought I was drawing up the plans.